GenesysCloudBlueprints/gc-presence-update-from-ms-teams/Blueprint/index.md

 ### Add Genesys Cloud data action integration

-Add a Genesys Cloud data action integration for each OAuth client being used with this blueprint to call the Genesys Cloud public API to:
+Add a Genesys Cloud data action integration for the OAuth client being used with this blueprint to call the Genesys Cloud public API to:
 * Lookup a Genesys Cloud User's presence
 * Update a Genesys Cloud User's presence